Werocky/se2022-01-OfficeQueueManager/Retrospective/Retrospective.md

 - What lessons did you learn (both positive and negative) in this sprint?
 We learned that working together can be really useful, in particular working in pairs to divide the work and test the parts implemented by the other person.
 But with the division of tasks we did, there were times when one person's work depended on what needed to be done by another; this made us slow down.

-- Which improvement goals set in the previous retrospective were you able to achieve?
+- Which improvement goals set in the previous retrospective were you able to achieve? _Not necessary now_

 - Which ones you were not able to achieve?
-Why?
+Why? _Not necessary now_

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
 Improve subdivision of tasks
 Better management of time related to testing
 More meeting in order to talk and understand where the problems of each of us are

-> Propose one or two

 - One thing you are proud of as a Team!!
+We were able to agree on the technology to be used and on how to carry out and implement the project